 When walking through the grocery store produce section, have you ever grabbed a grape from a bunch to taste?
 Or do you refrain for one reason or another?
 Do you cringe when people do this?
 What about once you’re home?
 Do you open the bag and start snacking?

-There are actually good reasons you probably shouldn’t do this.
-Among dirt and germs from being left in the open to be handled by just anyone, many of these fruits and vegetables have pesticides on them that you need to remove before eating.
+There are actually some good reasons you probably shouldn’t do this.
+There might be dirt or germs from being out in the open.
+Almost anyone could have handled them.
+Many of these fruits and vegetables have pesticides on them that you need to remove before eating.

-Why Pesticides are used in Agriculture
+Why Pesticides Are Used in Agriculture

 Pesticides in Food

-Pesticide Residues in Food
+Pesticide Residue in Food

 Some may argue that these pesticides are dangerous.
 They claim they can enter our bodies and cause endless amounts of harm.
 Again, there’s no need to panic.
 The processing systems used in agriculture wash and rinse your fruit and vegetables before they make it to the store.
 You should still thoroughly wash them once you get home to decrease the amount of pesticides consumed by you and your family.

 Yes, it’s always a good idea to rinse your produce again at home before eating.
 But rest assured the residual pesticides that may be on your food aren’t as harmful as some may lead you to believe.
 Companies work towards ensuring they meet the maximum legal residue limit set by the Environmental Protection Agency.
 This keeps their products safe for continued consumption.